Ferrari voiture rouge sport luxe élégance italienne

 Enzo Ferrari, the man behind the legend

-The figures of a historic domination
+The numbers of a historic domination

-Ferrari in Formula 1: the most successful, most consistent team and the only one never to have missed a season since 1950.
+Ferrari in Formula 1: the most successful, most consistent team and the only one to have never missed a season since 1950.

-Record figures
+Record numbers

 1st season